SAT / ACT Prep Online Guides and Tips

 Takeaways for the PSAT Score Range

 The PSAT score range is 320-1520 in 10-point increments.
-This composite range includes two score ranges of 160-760 for EBRW and Math.
-In terms of test scores, Reading, Writing, and Math are all scored separately on scales of 8-38.
-You'll also receive subscores with ranges of 1-15 and cross-test scores with ranges of 8-38.
+This composite range includes two score ranges of 160-760 for Reading and Writing and Math.

 In regard to PSAT score distribution, most test takers score at or around 920, the halfway point between the minimum and maximum scores.
-As recent percentiles show, Math is slightly more competitive than EBRW since you need a higher Math score to get into the 99th percentile than you do to get into the same percentile for EBRW.
+As recent percentiles show, Math is slightly more competitive than Reading and Writing since you need a higher Math score to get into the 99th percentile than you do to get into the same percentile for Reading and Writing.

 PSAT and SAT scores are analogous, meaning that a scaled score on the PSAT will always equal that same scaled score on the SAT.
 Therefore, you can use your PSAT score to get a rough idea of how your SAT performance might look.